 Nimbin has been on visitors’ lists since 1973, when it staged the Aquarius Festival, and hippiedom in Australia was entrenched here.
 Today it’s still a hippie haven, with a Hemp Embassy and a museum showcasing Kombi culture.
 Funky, colourful and alternative, Nimbin is the centre of the Rainbow Region, which celebrates everything not in the mainstream.

 The main street, Cullen Street, is lined with shops and cafes showcasing the rainbow culture, while the Nimbin Hotel offers lunch and cool drinks to thirsty travellers on a shady wooden deck.
 There are the excellent day trips Happy Coach and Grasshoppers running day tours to Nimbin from Byron Bay, as well as a shuttle bus several times per week.

 On the third and fifth Sundays of each month, Nimbin Community Market is held in the primary school grounds.
 The market offers handmade clothes and jewellery, children’s clothes, food and homewares.
 Contact the Nimbin Visitor Centre on (02) 6689 1388 for information about this area.

 Lismore is the Northern Rivers regional capital, situated on the Richmond River, which winds its way to the sea at Ballina.
-It is a town with some fine old buildings and besides the definite Australian ‘country’ feel, the town of Lismore is a melting pot of creative collectives and alternative culture.
+It is a town with some fine old buildings and as well as having the definite Australian ‘country’ feel, the town of Lismore is a melting pot of creative collectives and alternative culture.

 Lismore has plenty of interesting and unique shops and cafes, as well as the Lismore Regional Art Gallery.
-It is home to NORPA, the Northern Rivers Performing Arts centre, and is well-equipped with a cinema, a workers club for entertainment and a well-funded visitor centre.
-Call the Lismore Visitor Information Centre on 1300 369 795 for enquiries relating to this area.
+It is also home to NORPA, the Northern Rivers Performing Arts centre.
+Please note that the Lismore centre was badly affected in the 2022 floods and whilst there are shops and facilities open and running, the centre is not back to full strength as yet.